IgorWarzocha/Opencode-Context-Analysis-Plugin/README.md

 - **Your conversation patterns** - See if you're writing long prompts or getting long responses
 - **Reasoning costs** - For models that support it, see how much reasoning tokens cost

+## 🔧 How It Works

+**Dependencies**: The plugin uses two main libraries for accurate token counting:
+- `js-tiktoken` - Official OpenAI tokenizer for GPT models
+- `@huggingface/transformers` - Hugging Face tokenizers for Claude, Llama, Mistral, etc.

+**Installation Process**: The plugin automatically handles tokenizer dependencies when you first use it:
+1. Downloads tokenizer libraries to a local `vendor` directory
+2. Sets up everything without affecting your main project
+3. All token counting happens locally on your machine

+**Privacy**: All token counting happens locally on your machine.
+No data is sent to external services.

 ### Manual Installation (Advanced)

 If you prefer to set things up yourself:
 1. Clone the plugin and copy `.opencode` directory to your OpenCode project
 2. Install tokenizer dependencies manually:
    ```bash
    npm install js-tiktoken@latest @huggingface/transformers@^3.3.3 --prefix .opencode/plugin/vendor
    ```

-## 🔧 How It Works

-The plugin uses two main libraries for accurate token counting:

-- `js-tiktoken` - Official OpenAI tokenizer for GPT models
-- `@huggingface/transformers` - Hugging Face tokenizers for Claude, Llama, Mistral, etc.

-The plugin automatically handles tokenizer dependencies when first used - no installation script needed.
-All token counting happens locally on your machine - no data is sent to external services.

 ## 🛠️ Development